discontinuedlabs/citeease/README.md

 -   **Offline Functionality:** Work on your bibliographies seamlessly, even without an internet connection.
 -   **Cross-Platform Compatibility:** Access CiteEase from any device, regardless of operating system.
 -   **Unlimited Usage:** No sign-in required for basic functionalities.
 Enjoy the freedom to manage your citations without limitations.
--   **Open-Source Development:** Contribute to the project's growth and customize CiteEase to fit your specific needs.
+-   **Open-Source Availability:** CiteEase is open-source, with code freely available for anyone to view, modify, and share.
+This allows for transparency and customization to your needs.
 -   **Advanced Citation Management:**
-    -   Over 1000 citation styles supported, with the ability to add custom CSL files for even more flexibility.
+    -   Over 10,000 citation styles supported, with the ability to add custom CSL files for even more flexibility.
     -   Manage citations with ease: add, edit, move, copy, delete, and export them in various formats (CSL, BibTeX, BibLaTeX, Bibtxt, JSON, Word, PDF).
     -   Search, filter, group by, and sort your citations for effortless organization.
 -   **Collaboration Features:**